Share this page?

-The obvious trigger for scratching with atopic eczema is itch.
-However, when scratching becomes a habit, the triggers increase and the context will include a range of times, circumstances and activities.
+The obvious stimulus for scratching with atopic eczema is itch.
+However, when scratching becomes a habit, the stimuli increase and the context will include a range of times, circumstances and activities.
 Knowing about this means the treatment plan can be tailor-made.

 - The behavioural prescription, aka “implementation intentions”